omarfawzi/Nginx-Ratelimiter-Proxy/Readme.md

    - **Rate Limit Exceeded**: If the request exceeds the defined rate limit, a 429 Too Many Requests response is immediately returned to the client.
    - **Rate Limit Within Limits**: If the request is within the rate limit, it is proxied to the main application.
    - **Lua Exception Handling**: In the event of an exception within the Lua rate limiting script, the request is still proxied to the main application (this should be carefully considered and potentially logged/monitored).
-   - **IP Precedence**: Explicit IP addresses in the configuration take priority over generic CIDR ranges (e.g., 0.0.0.0/0).
+   - **Rules Precedence**: Explicit IP addresses in the configuration take priority over users and generic CIDR ranges (e.g., 0.0.0.0/0).
 5. **Main Application**: The request is processed by the main application if it passes the rate limiting check.
 6. **Response**: The main application's response travels back through the NGINX proxy to the client.